 The sales girl at Blue Mercury also introduced me to SkinCeuticals sunscreen for the eyelids!

 I think I am in love with this product.
 Not only is it allergy friendly (I don’t even know I applied it which is a big deal for someone like me sensitive to everything especially around my eyes), it offers our delicate eye area (including the lid!)
 SPF 50 protection while also evening out your skin tone and acting as an eye shadow base.

 I never wear make up to the beach so what I love about this product is that it evens out my skin tone and removes the redness on the lid as well as blends the dark undertones under the eye.

-I also like to buy babyganics mineral-based sunscreen which can be found at Target.
+If you are looking to spend a little bit less money, I also like babyganics mineral-based sunscreen which can be found at Target.

 I tend to use the SkinCeuticals products for my face, shoulders, arms and chest area and then use the Baby Ganics for my legs and back while at the beach.

 Babyganics is reasonably priced comparable to the conventional brands you find in Target (I think around eight dollars?).

 It also meets all of Food Babe’s requirements and receives a good ranking the EWG.org database.